If you are a GoPro user or any action camera user for that matter, you know what the fisheye effect does.

 Additionally, there’s a dedicated preset for each video resolution and frame rate.

-If you are using a different action camera, like I did in this video, don’t worry about it.
+If you are using a different action camera, as I did in this video, don’t worry about it.
 You can still remove the fisheye effect.

 Select the preset which matches your camera and settings, or the one which is closest to your settings.